Praqma/code-utils/README.md

 See https://github.com/Praqma/file-pattern-scanner

+### Artifactory Handler
+Simple script to interface to Artifactory's REST API.
+See the [README](artifactoryHandler/README.md) in the artifactoryHandler directory.

 ## Proposed usage

 I'm planning to use the code-utils as a git submodule in other projects, so I have a firm dependency management.